 Digital dreams paying off?

-Running a marketing campaign is easy in today’s digital world.
+Running a digital marketing campaign is easy.
 You can set the wheels in motion on your mobile in the time it takes to froth up a cappuccino.
 Pay-per-click, Facebook ads and other digital channels whirr into action instantly.

 The money side of things works neatly too: You set the budget and then watch the results come in.

 And this is fine if you want someone to download your accountancy app, your first novel on Kindle or your latest album on iTunes.
 It’s true, digital advertising can deliver jaw-dropping results.